Prem Chopra: Established actor (1969–1995)

 Since 1967, he has been a leading villain in Hindi films and his peak period as main villain was from 1967 to 1995.
 In the 1970s he got plum roles as villains often with Sujit Kumar and Ranjeet.
 In a few films he played secondary villain to villainous characters of Ajit, Madan Puri, Pran, Prem Nath, Jeevan in the 1970s and 1980s and to Amrish Puri and Amjad Khan in the late 1980s.

+He played the main lead in the 1970 box office hit small-budget comedy film Samaj Ko Badal Dalo as a lead hero, and was paired opposite Telugu film actresses Kanchana and Sharada.
+The song "Tum Apni Saheli Ko Itna Bata Do Ki Usse Koi Pyar Karne Laga Hai", sung by Rafi and picturised on Prem Chopra, from the film and the song "Rah Mein Kaliya", a song sung by Kishore Kumar and performed on-screen by Prem Chopra in the film Nafrat (1973), continue to be popular.
 In the critically acclaimed comedy film Hulchul (1971), a remake of Anubavam Pudhumai, he played the lead hero in this suspense thriller.
-He played the main lead in the 1970 box office hit small-budget comedy film Samaj Ko Badal Dalo as a lead hero, and was paired opposite Telugu film actresses Kanchana and Sharada.
-The song sung by Rafi and picturised on Prem Chopra – "Tum Apni Saheli Ko Itna Bata Do Ki Usse Koi Pyar Karne Laga Hai" from this 1970 film and the song "Rah Mein Kaliya" – a song sung by Kishore Kumar and performed on-screen by Prem Chopra in the film Nafrat (1973), a box office flop, continues to be popular.
-The dialogue "Prem naam hai mera, Prem Chopra" (My name is Prem, Prem Chopra) from the film Bobby has been very popular.
-Another famous Prem Chopra dialogue is from the film Souten – "Main wo bala hoon jo sheeshe se pathar ko todta hu", which closely translates to "I am that trouble which crushes stones with glass".
-Another dialogue from Souten was – "Jinke Ghar Sheeshe Ke Hote Hain Woh Batti Bhujakar Kapde Badalte Hai".
-"Main jo aag lagata hoon use boojhana bhi jaanta hoon" from Kati Patang.
+The dialogue "Prem naam hai mera, Prem Chopra" (My name is Prem, Prem Chopra) from the film Bobby became very popular.
+From the film Souten, the dialogues "Main wo bala hoon jo sheeshe se pathar ko todta hu" (I am that trouble which crushes stones with glass) and "Jinke Ghar Sheeshe Ke Hote Hain Woh Batti Bhujakar Kapde Badalte Hai", became popular.

-He was the regular in villainous roles in the films with Rajesh Khanna in the lead role from 1969 to 1991 from Doli (1969) till Ghar Parivar (1991).
+He was the regular in villainous roles in the films with Rajesh Khanna in the lead role from 1969 to 1991 from Doli till Ghar Parivar.
 The duo of Prem and Rajesh Khanna acted in 19 films together and 15 of them were box-office hits, and they were very close friends in real life till Khanna's death.
 Prem quoted in an interview "Rajesh Khanna and I were considered a lucky pair and distributors used to tell Rajesh Khanna that we don't care who your heroine is, all we want to know is whether Prem Chopra is in the film."
 He also mouthed dialogues in the song "Aaj Pila Dey Saathi Apni" sung by Mahendra Kapoor from the film Doli (1969).
 He also mouthed dialogues in the song "Lo Mera Pyar Lelo" from Nafrat in 1973 with Asha Bhosle and "Kab Se Ye Dil Hai Pyaasa" from Mera Muqaddar in 1988.